WASH in International Development and Humanitarian Response

 In 2017, 35% of the world’s population lack access to basic sanitation services, almost 1,000 children under the age of five die every day due to inadequate WASH, and the U.S. Center for Disease Control and Prevention (CDC) estimates that over six percent of deaths worldwide could be prevented with improved WASH services.
 WASH issues, especially in developing countries and in the aftermath of conflict and disasters, are at the core of global development and humanitarian challenges and impact the realms of public health, nutrition, education, the environment, and economic growth.

 The WASH track prepares students for careers as water, sanitation, and hygiene professionals in international development and humanitarian response.
-Students in the WASH track learn the economic, social, political, and technical aspects of water supply and sanitation and emerge from the Tufts SWM degree program ready to engage the world as WASH professionals.
+Students in the WASH track learn the economic, social, political, and technical aspects of water supply and sanitation.

 The WASH Track